Photo courtesy of Hansen’s Sno-Bliz on Facebook

 Plum Street Snoballs (1300 Burdette Street)

-Pink lemonade, bananas Foster, nectar cream and vanilla orchid cream are a few flavors you’ll find at this cash-only joint with ample outdoor seating.
+Pink lemonade, bananas Foster, nectar cream, and vanilla orchid cream are a few flavors you’ll find at this colorful stand with ample outdoor seating.

 Red Rooster Snoball Stand (2801 Washington Avenue)